officelearn/azure-docs.sv-se/articles/active-directory/saas-apps/adaptivesuite-tutorial.md

 ms.date: 07/19/2019
 ms.author: jeedes
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: ad059e6047dd883c0a5aab0d714d999840050584
+ms.openlocfilehash: bf05fc30a2b111a12c0b8e131db5117ec784075b
-ms.sourcegitcommit: e0e6663a2d6672a9d916d64d14d63633934d2952
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: sv-SE
-ms.lasthandoff: 10/21/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "70213627"
+ms.locfileid: "74232125"
 ---
-# <a name="tutorial-integrate-adaptive-insights-with-azure-active-directory"></a>Självstudie: integrera anpassningsbara insikter med Azure Active Directory
+# <a name="tutorial-integrate-adaptive-insights-with-azure-active-directory"></a>Tutorial: Integrate Adaptive Insights with Azure Active Directory

-I den här självstudien får du lära dig hur du integrerar anpassningsbara insikter med Azure Active Directory (Azure AD).
-När du integrerar anpassningsbara insikter med Azure AD kan du:
+In this tutorial, you'll learn how to integrate Adaptive Insights with Azure Active Directory (Azure AD).
+When you integrate Adaptive Insights with Azure AD, you can:

-* Kontroll i Azure AD som har till gång till anpassningsbara insikter.
+* Control in Azure AD who has access to Adaptive Insights.
-* Gör det möjligt för användarna att logga in automatiskt till anpassningsbara insikter med sina Azure AD-konton.
+* Enable your users to be automatically signed-in to Adaptive Insights with their Azure AD accounts.
-* Hantera dina konton på en central plats – Azure Portal.
+* Manage your accounts in one central location - the Azure portal.

-Mer information om SaaS app integration med Azure AD finns i [Vad är program åtkomst och enkel inloggning med Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis).
+To learn more about SaaS app integration with Azure AD, see [What is application access and single sign-on with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis).

 ## <a name="prerequisites"></a>Krav

-För att komma igång behöver du följande objekt:
+To get started, you need the following items:

 * En Azure AD-prenumeration.
-Om du inte har någon prenumeration kan du få ett [kostnads fritt konto](https://azure.microsoft.com/free/).
+If you don't have a subscription, you can get a [free account](https://azure.microsoft.com/free/).
-* Anpassad insikts aktive rad prenumeration med enkel inloggning (SSO).
+* Adaptive Insights single sign-on (SSO) enabled subscription.

 ## <a name="scenario-description"></a>Scenariobeskrivning

-I den här självstudien konfigurerar och testar du Azure AD SSO i en test miljö.
+In this tutorial, you configure and test Azure AD SSO in a test environment.

-* Anpassningsbara insikter stöder **IDP** -INITIERAd SSO
+* Adaptive Insights supports **IDP** initiated SSO

-## <a name="adding-adaptive-insights-from-the-gallery"></a>Lägga till anpassningsbara insikter från galleriet
+## <a name="adding-adaptive-insights-from-the-gallery"></a>Adding Adaptive Insights from the gallery

-Om du vill konfigurera integrering av anpassningsbara insikter i Azure AD måste du lägga till anpassningsbara insikter från galleriet i listan över hanterade SaaS-appar.
+To configure the integration of Adaptive Insights into Azure AD, you need to add Adaptive Insights from the gallery to your list of managed SaaS apps.

 1. Logga in på [Azure-portalen](https://portal.azure.com) med ett arbets- eller skolkonto eller ett personligt Microsoft-konto.
-1. I det vänstra navigerings fönstret väljer du tjänsten **Azure Active Directory** .
+1. On the left navigation pane, select the **Azure Active Directory** service.
-1. Navigera till **företags program** och välj sedan **alla program**.
+1. Navigate to **Enterprise Applications** and then select **All Applications**.
-1. Välj **nytt program**om du vill lägga till ett nytt program.
+1. To add new application, select **New application**.
-1. Skriv **adaptiva insikter** i sökrutan i avsnittet **Lägg till från galleriet** .
+1. In the **Add from the gallery** section, type **Adaptive Insights** in the search box.
-1. Välj **adaptiva insikter** från panelen resultat och Lägg sedan till appen.
-Vänta några sekunder medan appen läggs till i din klient organisation.
+1. Select **Adaptive Insights** from results panel and then add the app.
+Wait a few seconds while the app is added to your tenant.

 ## <a name="configure-and-test-azure-ad-single-sign-on"></a>Konfigurera och testa enkel inloggning med Azure AD

-Konfigurera och testa Azure AD SSO med anpassningsbara insikter med hjälp av en test användare som heter **B. Simon**.
-För att SSO ska fungera måste du upprätta en länk relation mellan en Azure AD-användare och den relaterade användaren i anpassningsbara insikter.
+Configure and test Azure AD SSO with Adaptive Insights using a test user called **B.Simon**.
+For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in Adaptive Insights.

-Om du vill konfigurera och testa Azure AD SSO med anpassningsbara insikter slutför du följande Bygg stenar:
+To configure and test Azure AD SSO with Adaptive Insights, complete the following building blocks:

-1. **[Konfigurera Azure AD SSO](#configure-azure-ad-sso)** – så att användarna kan använda den här funktionen.
+1. **[Configure Azure AD SSO](#configure-azure-ad-sso)** - to enable your users to use this feature.
-2. **[Konfigurera adaptiv Insights SSO](#configure-adaptive-insights-sso)** – för att konfigurera inställningarna för enkel inloggning på program sidan.
+2. **[Configure Adaptive Insights SSO](#configure-adaptive-insights-sso)** - to configure the Single Sign-On settings on application side.
-3. **[Skapa en Azure AD-test](#create-an-azure-ad-test-user)** för att testa enkel inloggning med Azure AD med B. Simon.
+3. **[Create an Azure AD test user](#create-an-azure-ad-test-user)** - to test Azure AD single sign-on with B.Simon.
-4. **[Tilldela Azure AD-testuser](#assign-the-azure-ad-test-user)** -för att aktivera B. Simon för att använda enkel inloggning med Azure AD.
+4. **[Assign the Azure AD test user](#assign-the-azure-ad-test-user)** - to enable B.Simon to use Azure AD single sign-on.
-5. **[Skapa anpassningsbara insikter-test](#create-adaptive-insights-test-user)** för att få en motsvarighet till B. Simon i anpassningsbara insikter som är länkade till Azure AD-representation av användare.
+5. **[Create Adaptive Insights test user](#create-adaptive-insights-test-user)** - to have a counterpart of B.Simon in Adaptive Insights that is linked to the Azure AD representation of user.
-6. **[Testa SSO](#test-sso)** – för att kontrol lera om konfigurationen fungerar.
+6. **[Test SSO](#test-sso)** - to verify whether the configuration works.

-### <a name="configure-azure-ad-sso"></a>Konfigurera Azure AD SSO
+### <a name="configure-azure-ad-sso"></a>Configure Azure AD SSO

-Följ de här stegen för att aktivera Azure AD SSO i Azure Portal.
+Follow these steps to enable Azure AD SSO in the Azure portal.

-1. I [Azure Portal](https://portal.azure.com/)går du till sidan för **anpassningsbara insikter** -program integration och letar upp avsnittet **Hantera** och väljer **enkel inloggning**.
+1. In the [Azure portal](https://portal.azure.com/), on the **Adaptive Insights** application integration page, find the **Manage** section and select **Single sign-on**.
-1. På sidan **Välj metod för enkel inloggning** väljer du **SAML**.
+1. On the **Select a Single sign-on method** page, select **SAML**.
-1. På sidan **Konfigurera enkel inloggning med SAML** klickar du på ikonen Redigera/penna för **grundläggande SAML-konfiguration** för att redigera inställningarna.
+1. On the **Set up Single Sign-On with SAML** page, click the edit/pen icon for **Basic SAML Configuration** to edit the settings.

    ![Redigera grundläggande SAML-konfiguration](common/edit-urls.png)